kfletcher88/VCFvariance/Example/README.md

 p
 ```
 ![Variance of allele balance, labels added](./Images/ExampleFigureB.png)

 We can also add a horizontal line at 0.019, which is used for the cut off for diploidy.
 ```
 p <- p+geom_hline(yintercept=0.019, linetype="dashed")
 p
 ```
 ![Variance of allele balance, with cutoff indicator](./Images/ExampleFigureC.png)

-Finally we can add the contours reported in Figure 3 and 5 to 8 in the paper.
+Finally we can add the contours reported in Figures 3 and 5 to 8 in the paper.
+The data for these contours is in `./data/BlacContours.txt`.
 ```
 cont <- read.table("data/BlacContours.txt", sep='\t', header=T)
 p <- ggplot(dat, aes(x=Coverage,y=Variance))+